fulldiveVR/FulldiveExtension.JunkRemover/README.md

 # The last Android cleaner you will ever need!

 ## NOTICE!!! - December 13th (2020)
-**In response to the large number of apps on the play store that are cloning Fulldive Cleaner and running ads, I will be changing from the MIT license, to GPLv3.**
+**In response to the large number of apps on the play store that are cloning Cleaner and running ads, I will be changing from the MIT license, to GPLv3.**

 **2020 has been crazy too.
 I have not in anyway worked on this app since the summer.
 But I'm back baby!**